ignacio-rocco/sparse-ncnet/INSTALL.md

 pip install torch torchvision
 pip install -U MinkowskiEngine # compilation may take a while

-# download cuda8 libs which is required by faiss
+# download cuda8 runtime libs which are required by faiss-gpu.
+As the dependencies for the faiss-gpu package are broken we do this manually.
 conda install https://anaconda.org/anaconda/cudatoolkit/8.0/download/linux-64/cudatoolkit-8.0-3.tar.bz2
 conda install --force --no-deps faiss-gpu=1.4.0=py36_cuda8.0.61_1 -c pytorch